Child and Adolescent Track

 Individual, Narrative, & Family Therapy: Interns will be assigned patients for individual therapy work.
 While these sessions are sometimes cognitive-behaviorally based, interns will also work with patients on Narrative Therapy exercises, in which the goal is to elicit from the patient a strength-based recovery narrative.
 Interns guide the teen as they share their life story, and then present him/her with a written narrative to review.
 This process is therapeutic for the patient as well as the family, with whom the narrative is shared in a family therapy session.

 Consultation: Interns function as consultants to the multi-disciplinary treatment team, including psychiatrists, nurses, and social workers.
 This important role includes participating in treatment team meetings and providing consultation regarding diagnosis, treatment, and milieu management.
 Such consultation may include formal psychological testing, as described below.
+Once familiar with the Narrative Therapy process, interns have the opportunity to mentor a third year medical student as they develop the skills needed to conduct a successful narrative interview, write-up, and feedback.
+Interns, under the supervision of Dr. Sams, also provide written feedback for each medical student based on their performance and skill.

 Supervision throughout this rotation includes live supervision of group therapy, weekly group supervision with all inpatient interns, and testing or individual therapy supervision as cases are assigned.